We will only achieve our model for reproductive health if we:

 The best, considered decisions will happen in a supportive, trusting environment where the privacy regarding that decision is protected in the same way the relationship is between doctor and patient.

 We want all pregnancy options to be considered in an informed, caring and non-judgmental environment.
 Where a woman decides to end a pregnancy, she should be cared for and be automatically given access to free contraception and adequate family planning information.
-To ensure standards, oversight and accountability, we believe services should be regulated and incorporated into existing public healthcare facilities, the same as any other
+To ensure standards, oversight and accountability, we believe services should be regulated and incorporated into existing public healthcare facilities, the same as any other medical treatment.

 Every pregnancy is different, every decision is personal